 So there they are.
 Your first five retirement ideas with multiple benefits:

 - spending time now developing an interest and using it for your own benefit and that of your family, friends and community.
-All while respecting the restrictions of this unprecedented time in our global history

 - expanding that interest into skills that both further your own development and continue to benefit a potentially wider audience